 Instead of desiring instant results, see fitness as a lifelong journey

 Attaining optimal fitness is a journey, not a destination.
 Think of changing your lifestyle as something that’s constantly evolving rather than achieving a certain number on a scale by a certain date.
+Instead, it’s about incorporating movement and nutrition that makes your body feel good.

 Instead of seeing exercise as an add-on, integrate it into your lifestyle